discreetlogcontracts/dlcspecs/ECDSA-adaptor.md

 ## Specification tests

-The test vectors for this specification are in [./test/ecdsa_adaptor.json] and come in two kinds:
+The test vectors for this specification are in [./test/ecdsa_adaptor.json] and come in three kinds:

 - `verification`: These test the verifier in three stages:
   - Check `adaptor_sig` passes `ecdsa_adaptor_verify`.
   - Check that `ecdsa_adaptor_decrypt` yields `signature`.
   - Check that  `ecdsa_adaptor_recover` recovers `decryption_key`.
 - `recovery`: These test only the key recovery function.
 The recovery function should recover the correct decryption key.
+- `serialization`: These tests check that the adaptor signatures deserialization.
+Additionally, implementations should check that the serialization of the adaptor signature is the same as specified.

-These should fail only when `error` is set in the test vector.
+Tests should fail only when `error` is set in the test vector.

 [Dry]: https://adiabat.github.io/dlc.pdf
 [Mor]: https://lists.linuxfoundation.org/pipermail/lightning-dev/attachments/20180426/fe978423/attachment-0001.pdf